 Using sanitary grade sealants is a great way to combat this, securing hygienic food preparation areas for the homeowner.

 On top of this, the sealants we recommend are also mildew and mould-resistant, preventing unsightly discolouration or even degradation over time.

 The bathroom still tops the list of living spaces where frosted glass is used by homeowners.

 It also tops the list in terms of spaces where limescale soap scum and other minerals can do major damage.

-By treating the surface with unique Ecoshield coating, the glass becomes protected by a thin, unseen nanolayer.
+By treating the surface with a unique Ecoshield coating, the glass becomes protected by a thin, unseen nanolayer.